kbot983/centralised_logging_server/Readme.md

 $InputTCPServerRun 514

 ```
 * Now we will tell rsyslog where to store file.
 So we create a template to show how incoming log files should be saved.
-We save them in ```/var/log`` folder according to the hostname and programname that is generating logs.
+We save them in ```/var/log``` folder according to the hostname and program name that is generating logs.
 ```
 $template RemoteLogs,"/var/log/%HOSTNAME%/%PROGRAMNAME%.log"
 *.* ?RemoteLogs